 Facts and figures: The European elections and the European Union

-With just a week to go until the European Parliament elections, here are the key facts about the continent-wide poll and the European Union.
+As the European Parliament elections begin on Thursday, here are the key facts about the continent-wide poll and the European Union.

 When?